apache/druid-website-src/README.md

 > While the script builds the docs for the specified version, you'll get some false positives for broken links.
 (The first version that the script builds.)
 These are from the website pages to `/latest` doc pages, which don't exist yet.
 You only need to pay attention to broken links from the second build, which is for `latest`.

-   The versions you built (such as 26.0.0 and latest) are copied to `published_versions` where the compiled pages for the older docs live.
+   The versions you built (such as 26.0.0 and latest) are in `build` along with the homepage etc.

-4. Go to `published_versions` and verify the site.
+4. Go to `build` and verify the site.
 If you run it locally, such as with `http-server` you'll get the latest version of the site, such as `localhost:8080/docs/latest/` and the version you built, such as `localhost:8080/docs/26.0.0/`.
-In addition, you should be able to see pre-Docusaurus2 versions such as 25.0.0 with the old CSS.

-5. Commit the built files along with the Markdown files to `druid-website-src` and make a PR.

-6. Use the contents of `published_versions` to make a PR to `https://github.com/apache/druid-website` (either the `asf-staging` branch or the `asf-site` branch).
+5. Use the contents of `build` to make a PR to `https://github.com/apache/druid-website` (either the `asf-staging` branch or the `asf-site` branch).
+Make sure you do not delete the previous Druid versions in the `docs` folder in `druid-website`.

 ### The scripts